How to Wean Off Caffeine

 - Muscle aches and stiffness

 The headache pain usually begins within 18 hours of stopping caffeine and reaches it’s peak pain about three to six hours after it begins.
 Most people describe the pain as moderate to severe in intensity (even those who have years of experience with migraine).
-Drinking a small amount of caffeine relieves the immediate pain within an hour and the headache stop happening within a week of discontinuing caffeine consumption.
+Drinking a small amount of caffeine relieves the immediate pain within an hour, and the headache stops happening within a week of discontinuing caffeine consumption.

 Unless you can schedule in a week of severe headaches, you’re best off reducing your caffeine intake slowly.
 The best approach depends on how much caffeine you’re consuming when you decide to stop and how sensitive you are to the effects of caffeine.

 If you only drink one or two cups of caffeine a day, slowly reduce the amount you drink each day over two weeks.
-At the end of the first week, drink half what you did at the start of the week; after the last day of the second week, stop drinking the caffeinated beverage altogether.
+At the end of the first week, drink half of what you did at the start of the week; after the last day of the second week, stop drinking the caffeinated beverage altogether.

-For higher levels of caffeine try reducing the total amount by a third each week for three weeks.
+For higher levels of caffeine, try reducing the total amount by a third each week for three weeks.
 If you drink a ton of caffeine, reducing the amount by a quarter each week for four weeks might be better for you.

-If you develop unbearable caffeine withdrawal symptoms while you’re weaning off, you’ll probably need just a small amount—maybe a tablespoon—of a caffeinated drink to stop the symptoms.
+If you develop unbearable caffeine withdrawal symptoms while you’re weaning off, you’ll probably need just a small amount — maybe a tablespoon — of a caffeinated drink to stop the symptoms.
 Then adjust your next day’s intake accordingly.